Day House Lane Stone Circle: Description

 Based on his observations in the 1890s, the antiquarian A. D. Passmore estimated that the circle had originally been up to 225 ft in diameter.
 He also thought that it would have been of a slightly irregular shape, with its diameter varying at different points.
 Based on the surviving stones and their spacing, Passmore suggested that the circle would have once contained over thirty stones.
-The surviving stones used were sarsen.
+The surviving stones were sarsen blocks.
 In the 1890s, Passmore recorded nine stones surviving as part of the circle, but by the early 21st century there were only five.
 Passmore's investigation found that some of the stones were up to 10 ft in length.

 It is possible that there were stone rows or avenues connecting to the circle.
-In the 1890s, Passmore recorded a line of five stones leading towards the north of the circle, which might have represented such an avenue, although by the 21st century these stones were also gone.
+In the 1890s, Passmore recorded a line of five stones leading towards the northern side of the circle, which might have represented such an avenue, although by the 21st century these stones were also gone.
 In March 2009, work overseen by the Highways Agency revealed two large sarsen boulders opposite Day House Farm.

-Commenting on the state of the circle in 1980, the archaeologist Aubrey Burl stated that the circle was "almost completely overgrown", an assessment he repeated in 2000.
+Writing in 1980, the archaeologist Aubrey Burl stated that the circle was "almost completely overgrown", an assessment he repeated in 2000.
 The Historic England listing for the site nevertheless considered it to be a "comparatively well preserved example of its class".

 Antiquarian and archaeological research

 The earliest known antiquarian observation of Day House Lane Stone Circle came from about 1867 when the naturalist and writer Richard Jefferies described coming across it.
 He was familiar with the area, and his wife had spent some of her early years living at Day House Farm.
 His comments on the circle would be published posthumously in the 1896 book Jefferies' Land: A History of Swindon and Its Environs.

-Jeffries related that he had found "five Sarsden [sic] stones much sunk into the ground, but forming a semi-circle of which the lane is the base-line or tangent.
+Jefferies related that he had found "five Sarsden [sic] stones much sunk into the ground, but forming a semi-circle of which the lane is the base-line or tangent.
 There was a sixth upon the edge of the lane, but it was blown up and removed, in order to make the road more serviceable, a few years ago."
 He suggested that it looked like a "Druidical" circle and might have been made by the druids, but noted that whether this was the case or not "cannot now be determined".
 Jefferies also observed that in an adjacent field, which was known as the Plain, could be found three more sarsens, one of which was much larger than the others.